 It’s a salad everyone will enjoy!

 - 1/3 cup large Parmesan cheese shavings see pictures—don’t skip this, and the better the quality of the cheese, the better the salad!
 I like to shave mine right off of the block with a vegetable peeler

 - 3 tablespoons chopped sunflower seeds or chopped nuts of choice—toasted and chopped walnuts pecans, and pistachios are all delicious (optional)

 - 1 tablespoon chopped mild fresh herbs of choice such as chives, parsley, or tarragon (optional)

-- Place the arugula, carrots, and tomatoes in a large bowl.
+- Place the arugula and any optional veggies in a large bowl.